 PRO BONO PROGRAM

-1. Pro bono provides excellent training and hands-on experience for law firm associates.
+1. Pro bono provides excellent training and hands-on experience for law firm associates and in house lawyers.

-2. Pro bono work can provide great publicity for a law firm, through press, rankings and awards, enhancing its reputation in its communities.
+2. Pro bono work can provide great publicity for a law firm or company, through press, rankings and awards, enhancing its reputation in its communities.

-3. Clients care about pro bono and often ask about it at pitches and in RFPs.
-Law firms can also partner with a client on a pro bono project, strengthening the client relationship.
-These companies have their own pro bono programs and have signed a pro bono pledge: http://www.cpbo.org/cpbo-challenge/list-of-challenge-signatories/.
+3. Corporate clients care about pro bono and often ask about it at pitches and in RFPs.
+Law firms and in house departments can partner on a pro bono project, strengthening the client relationship.

 4. Pro bono improves attorney satisfaction and retention.

-5. Recruits often ask about a firm’s commitment to pro bono, as it tells them something about the firm’s culture.
+5. Recruits often ask about a firm or corporation’s commitment to pro bono, as it tells them something about it's culture.

 7. Lawyers have unique skills and can make a real difference in the lives of others and help create equal access to justice.